Conformalized Quantile Regression (CQR): Prediction Intervals That Breathe With Your Data

 )

-How much did the interval fail to contain reality?
+How much did the interval miss the true value?

 Collect all calibration scores: